GeorgiKeremidchiev/outcons/README.md

 - For each record should generate three projects: My own, Outcouns, Free Time
 - For each record in users should generate random number of records (1-20) in time log table, with random project id and random number of hours (0.25-8.00).
 Records for each day should not exceed 8 hours

+3) User interface should be one page divided into two columns at 50 percent:

+- The left column should contain grid with users divided by 10 per page using SQL Pagination
+- Sort the table
+- Date filter "From" ...
+"To"
+- Right column should contain bar chart (Google Charts).
+1 bar for TOP 10 users with the highest number of hours for the selected period.
+The size of the bar is the amount of hours per user or project.
+Radio button to select user or project
+- Add button Compare for each user from users.
+With AJAX get data for hours for selected user.
+Set this data to chart in red.
+This data for hours should load only from Compare button

+4) Add button to start procedure to initialize the database and reload the page